rbb/TeenyRogue/README.md

       - Maybe add a half tile frame?
    - Change sprites when they are stunned
 - Features
-   o Use 'p' key to print current game state?
    - Implement "Bomba" (ballistic monsters) firing.
-   * 'E' When no monsters goes to ladder
    - Daggers should be 3, and show count in equipment status
-   * blit hit points of monters on their sprites
    - Leveling up
       - Graphics
       - Level up bonuses
          - show levelup bonus status (ie vampire, +damage on firestorm, etc)

 - Bugs
    - Fix monsters going through diagnal walls
       - Original doesn't seem to have diagnal walls, always a right angle